Robust Self-Tuning Data Association for Geo-Referencing Using Lane Markings: EVALUATION

 \subsection{Experimental setup}

 The evaluation consists of four closed trajectories driven through the city of Karlsruhe (Germany) and its outer roads (Fig. \ref{fig:sessions} and Table \ref{tab:datasets}).
-The four sessions are initially referenced with low-cost GNSS measurements using the approach proposed in \cite{sons2018efficient}, and the results are used as a prior trajectory.
-Each prior pose has its corresponding lane markings detections $\mathcal{D}_i$.
+The four sessions are initially referenced with low-cost GNSS measurements using the approach proposed in \cite{sons2018efficient}, and the results are used as a odometry trajectory.
+Each odometry pose has its corresponding lane markings detections $\mathcal{D}_i$.
 To perform that process, we used the experimental vehicle \textit{BerthaOne} \cite{tacs2017making}.
 The car comprises four Velodyne VLP16 LiDARs mounted flat on the roof, three BlackFly PGE-50S5M cameras behind the front and rear windshield, and a Ublox C94-M8P GNSS receiver.
-To test the proposed geo-referencing approach, we use a hand-made map built from geo-referenced aerial images around the area where we completed the trajectories.
-This map consists of a set of lane markings landmarks $\mathcal{L}$.
+To test the proposed approach, we use a hand-made map $\mathcal{L}$ built from geo-referencing aerial images.
+We manually annotated all the lane markings around the area where we completed the trajectories\footnote{Alternatively, it is possible to use an automatic lane markings extractor~\cite{azimi2018aerial}.}.
+The lane marking detection (to obtain $\mathcal{D}_i$) is performed using cameras in the stereo configuration by the method described in \cite{poggenhans2015universal}.
+The lane markings are segmented and then classified using an Artificial Neural Network.
+Finally, the classified markings are converted into polylines.